Andrea Beaumont: Plot

 Andrea Beaumont is the daughter of financier Carl Beaumont and his late wife Victoria.
-Since his wife's death, Carl has devoted himself to Andrea's future.
-In her youth, while attending Gotham University, she meets fellow student and billionaire Bruce Wayne, and they fall in love.
-Bruce vacillates between the promise he made to his murdered parents to fight crime versus starting a married life with Andrea, which he feels his parents would have wanted for him had they lived to see him grown.
-Bruce dons a mask and leather jacket and stops a truck hijacking, but is not pleased as the robbers mocked him instead of being intimidated on sight.
-The lukewarm success and growing love for Andrea brings Bruce to the conclusion to abandon crime-fighting - instead pledging part of his inheritance to the Gotham City Police Department - so he can marry Andrea.
-Right before Bruce makes his decision, he was exploring a grotto on his property and is met by Andrea.
-After the two briefly explore what would soon be the Batcave, Bruce proposes marriage, and Andrea gladly says yes.
+She meets fellow Gotham University student and billionaire Bruce Wayne, and they fall in love.
+Bruce vacillates between the promise he made to his murdered parents to fight crime versus starting a married life with Andrea, which he feels his parents would have wanted for him.
+Bruce dons a mask and leather jacket to stop a truck hijacking, but the robbers mock him instead of being intimidated.
+Bruce decides to marry Andrea and abandon crime-fighting, instead pledging part of his inheritance to the Gotham City Police Department.
+The two explore a grotto on his property, later to become the Batcave, and Andrea accepts Bruce's proposal.

-Andrea discovers that her father is in business with the Mafia, and set up dummy corporations for some of the most powerful mob bosses in Gotham: Chuckie Sol, Sal Valestra, and Buzz Bronski.
-When the mobsters learn that Carl has made unauthorized investments, they consider it defalcation and want immediate repayment.
-Unable to quickly access the money he has stolen and invested, Carl and Andrea hastily flee to Europe, forcing Andrea to reluctantly break off her engagement with Bruce, thus leading to him diving down the path to become a vigilante after losing a chance at a normal life.
-Andrea later recounts how she and her father bounced around various parts of Europe before finally presumably settling somewhere in the coastal regions of the Mediterranean Sea.
+Andrea discovers that her father has set up dummy corporations in Gotham with Mafia bosses: Chuckie Sol, Sal Valestra, and Buzz Bronski.
+When the mobsters want repayment, Carl and Andrea flee to Europe.
+Andrea breaks off her engagement with Bruce and he becomes a vigilante.
+Andrea and her father bounce around Europe before settling on a Mediterranean coast.